 1. Q. Can I submit co-written songs?

-A. Yes, but please identify your co-writers.
+A. Yes, but please identify your co-writers on the lyric sheet.

 2. Q. What kind of demos should I submit?

 A. You can send anything from a fully-produced studio demo to a rough phone recording.
 Submit your best songs, regardless of the quality of the demo.
 Songs will be judged on the the writing, NOT on the demo.

 3. Q. Will I need studio demos for the workshop?